emtee40/SurvivalManual-wiki/Apps.md

 You may ruin your holidays, but try your best about the pictures.

+### Cryptocurrency

+Fiat money/banks might not work anymore - so better have a [cryptocurrency wallet like WallETH](http://walleth.org).
+Also transfer a little bit of value on it and learn how to use it.
+To be really safe get a hardware wallet like the [TREZOR](https://shop.trezor.io?a=walleth.org).
+You can also use the TREZOR (including the new model T) together with WallETH on your phone.
+If you fear the volatility of crypto-currencies you might have a look into stable coins like [DAI](https://dai.makerdao.com).

 ### Barcode scanner

 In a more day-to-day approach, one can stumble upon a fragment of barcode without the human readable cipher part and can use a smartphone to get the information back.